hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/date-and-time/excel-date-and-time-fn-datevalue.rst

 If the text string also includes a time value, DATEVALUE only returns the integer part of the conversion.

+.. warning:: In Excel and other desktop spreadsheets DATEVALUE returns a number.

 Syntax
 ------